xlladdins/xll/docs/Excel4MacrosE-G.md

 | 2           | Values       |
 | 3           | Notes        |

-At\_num    is the number 1 or 2 and specifies whether to find cells containing only text or also cells containing text within a longer string of characters.
+At\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether to find cells containing only text or also cells containing text within a longer string of characters.

 |             |                                                  |
 | ----------- | ------------------------------------------------ |